Last Tuesday of every month from 11:30 AM – 12:30 PM

 Details for ongoing trainings and registration info can be found on our Facebook page or our Eventbrite page.

 Human Trafficking 101

-This FREE virtual human trafficking 101 training is designed to provide basic information about the issue, including how to identify it, how to respond to survivors, and how to get involved in prevention and outreach.
-This event is open to all community members, however mature topics will be discussed, so use discretion when attending and sharing with others.
-Details can be found on our Facebook page.
+This training is designed to provide basic information about the issue, including how to identify it, how to respond to survivors, and how to get involved in prevention and outreach.

-Trafficked or Treasured is a FREE virtual training geared toward youth, young adults, and caretakers.
-Come learn about human trafficking through a trauma-informed lens, with a focus on youth education and empowerment.
-Examine the basic stages of grooming and how to recognize them with real-world, accessible examples.
-Discuss what makes an individual vulnerable to trafficking and how to build resiliency skills to lessen those vulnerabilities.
+This training teaches about human trafficking through a trauma-informed lens, with a focus on youth education and empowerment.
+We examine the basic stages of grooming and how to recognize them with real-world, accessible examples.
+Discussion surrounds what makes an individual vulnerable to trafficking and how to build resiliency skills to lessen those vulnerabilities.
 By giving young people the knowledge, tools, and confidence to confront human trafficking in this safe environment, we can empower them to be more in control when confronted with these issues in their own lives—or in the lives of their friends.
-A great opportunity for both youth and caregivers to learn to communicate about human trafficking with the goal of centering the young person’s decisions in the process of their own safety.
-Please find the details on our Facebook page.

-This presentation offers an in-depth look into the generational trauma behind human trafficking.
+This training offers an in-depth look into the generational trauma behind human trafficking.
 Topics covered include intersections of human trafficking and other forms of trauma, violence, breaking cycles of generational trauma, and treatment methods.
-This event is open to all community members, however mature topics will be discussed, so use discretion when attending and sharing with others.
-Please find details on our Facebook page.